Newsroom Category: Democracy

 About the Alabama Humanities Alliance

-Founded in 1974, the nonprofit and nonpartisan Alabama Humanities Alliance serves as a state affiliate of the National Endowment for the Humanities.
+Founded in 1974, the nonprofit and nonpartisan Alabama Humanities Alliance has served as a state affiliate of the National Endowment for the Humanities.
 Through our grantmaking and public programming, we promote lifelong learning, impactful storytelling, and civic engagement.
 We believe the humanities can bring Alabamians together and help us better understand the communities we call home.

 Lead image, at top, by Bob Farley.